leonhma/obsidian-functionplot/README.md

 ## 🐞 Bugs and Errors

 If you encounter any errors while using this plugin, please report them to us.
 To do so, click [this link](https://github.com/leonhma/obsidian-functionplot/issues/new?assignees=leonhma&labels=bug&template=BUG_REPORT.yml), fill out the form as best as you can and click `Submit new issue`.
-These issues are publically viewable, so please don't submit any personal information.
+These issues are publicly viewable, so please don't submit any personal information.

 ## 🤝 Contributing

 Contributions are always welcome!
 Be it submitting issues, editing the wiki or creating a pull request, contributions by people like you help keep the project evolving.
 Please adhere to the [contributing guidelines](CONTRIBUTING.md).

+> Just a heads-up: This project uses `pnpm` as it's package manager, which you might have to download in order to make use of existing lockfiles.
+See: [Installation | pnpm](https://pnpm.io/installation)

 ## ©️ Attribution